 If you have two prior convictions for a DUI within a 7 year timeframe and you’re caught driving under the influence, then your third DUI can be charged as a felony in Arizona.

-When calculating the 7 year span, you’ll need to use the time of the first DUI arrest, not the date of the first DUI conviction.
+When calculating the 7 year span, you must use the time of the first DUI arrest.
+Do not use the date of the first DUI conviction.